EzakIbrahim/Conceal_Vision/README.md

 # Conceal_Vision

-This Python application provides a user-friendly interface for hiding and revealing text within image (steganography) and could also hiding and reveal files within images and  videos .
-It offers the following functionalities:
+This Python application provides a user-friendly interface for hiding and revealing text within image (steganography) and could also hiding and reveal files within images and  videos.

 You can download the software from here: [Download](https://github.com/EzakIbrahim/Conceal_Vision/releases/download/python/Conceal.Vision.zip)